 - Sent from my iPhone – This sign-off can indicate that eventual typos in your email occurred because you were typing on your phone.
 It also makes your email sound casual.

-- Good luck with the [event-project] – Use this sign-off when the person you are sending your email to is someone who is participating in an event or starting/finishing a project.
+- Good luck with the [event project] – Use this sign-off when the person you are sending your email to is someone who is participating in an event or starting/finishing a project.

-- Drop me a line if you have any further questions – After, hopefully, successful exploratory meeting with your prospect, make it clear that you are here for them if they have any further questions.
+- Drop me a line if you have any further questions – After, hopefully, a successful exploratory meeting with your prospect, make it clear that you are here for them if they have any further questions.